 The Confidential Computing Consortium brings together hardware vendors, cloud providers, and software developers to accelerate the adoption of Trusted Execution Environment (TEE) technologies and standards.

-Confidential Computing is the protection of data in use by performing computation in a hardware-based Trusted Execution Environment.
+Confidential Computing is the protection of data in use by performing computation in a hardware-based, attested Trusted Execution Environment.

 Across industries computing is moving to span multiple environments, from on premises to public cloud to edge.
 As companies move to these environments, they need protection controls for sensitive IP and workload data and are increasingly seeking greater assurances and more transparency of these controls.
 Current approaches address data at rest and in transit; confidential computing will address data in use.

 A common, cross-industry way of describing the security benefits, risks, and features of confidential computing will help users make better choices for how to protect their workloads in the cloud.
 Of the three data states, “in use” has been less addressed because it is arguably the most complicated and difficult.
 This is a major change to how computation is done at the hardware level and how we structure programs, operating systems, and virtual machines.
 Currently confidential computing solutions are manifesting in different ways in hardware, with different CPU features and capabilities, even from the same vendor.

 There is a breadth of organizations in the industry focused on problems in security from a number of perspectives (standards and protocols, education, marketing, certification, etc.).
 The Confidential Computing Consortium focuses specifically on open source licensed implementation work with respect to data-in-use scenarios.
 The organization acts as a home for such open source projects to support their growth and success, as well as a place to document and share best practices and discuss new challenges.
 The industry can rally behind CCC for implementation and other related orgs for standards and certification.